IUDataStructuresCourse/course-web-page-spring-2025/lectures/array-rotation.md

 System.out.println(total);
 ```

-Def. a *half-open interval*, written [i,k), is a contiguous subarray
+Def. a **half-open interval**, written `[i,k)` in mathematics, is a
-that starts at position i and finishes one place before k.
+contiguous subarray that starts at position i and finishes one place
+before k.

-The interval [3, 7) of our example array is
+The interval `[3, 7)` of our example array is

     elements: 9, 16, 25, 36
     position: 3,  4,  5,  6

-Loop over a half-open interval of the subarray:
+The following `sum` function loops over a half-open interval of the array:

 ```
 static int sum(int[] A, int begin, int end) {